IAKOBVS/jstring/README.md

 ## Features:

-- string and regex substitution with backreferences: replacing all occurrences is O\(n\).
+- fixed string and regex substitution with backreferences: replacing all occurrences is O\(n\).
 - compatible with other string libraries: string functions take a pointer to string, size, and capacity.
 - string list: easily create a list of dynamic strings.